Question: What is RPE and RIR in strength training?

 RPE 8 - Hard (RIR 2)

-- Feeling: 2 reps clearly left in reserve
+- Feeling: 2 reps clearly in reserve

 - Use: Ideal zone for hypertrophy